Simmotipo/nptui/README.md

 - Need to neaten up the code lol
 - Better error handling!

-# Known Issues
-- Names of grayed out interfaces in the interface list are invisible / same as background colour.
-You have to hover over them to see them.
-(Looks like ConsoleColor.Black and ConsoleColor.DarkGray end up the same colour, same for ConsoleColor.Gray and ConsoleColor.White...
-I'll figure this out soon, promise)

 # Changelog
 ## v3.0 | 18-06-25
 - Fixed issue where nameservers and routes were not loaded on dhcp interfaces